alem88/sympan/README.md

                         destination_folder="local/path/to/destination/folder",
                         n_jobs=2)
 ```
-Here credentials.py and config.py are two files where you
+Here credentials.py is a file where you
-need to put appropriate information from the demo.
+need to put your AWS credentials.
 The structure in
 destination folder will be the same as in S3 url.
 Try it! :)